 The SHIELD Act defines personal information as any information concerning a natural person which, because of name, number, personal mark, or identifier, can be used to identify them.

 How is Private Information Defined in the SHIELD Act?

 The SHIELD Act defines private information as:

-- Any personally identifiable information (PII) such as name, number or other identifier coupled with social security number, driver's license number or non-driver identification card number, account number, credit card or debit card number in combination with any security code, access code, password or other information that would permit access to the individual's financial account, or account number, credit card or debit card number if the individual's financial account can be accessed without additional information
+- Any personally identifiable information (PII) such as name, number, or other identifier coupled with a social security number, driver's license number or non-driver identification card number, account number, credit card or debit card number in combination with any security code, access code, password or other information that would permit access to the individual's financial account, or account number, credit card or debit card number if the individual's financial account can be accessed without additional information

-- Biometric information such as fingerprint, voice print, retina or iris image, or other unique physical representation or digital representation of biometric data which is used to authenticate or ascertain an individual's identity
+- Biometric information such as fingerprint, voice print, retina or iris image, or other unique physical representation or digital representation of biometric data is used to authenticate or ascertain an individual's identity

-The SHIELD Act is part of a growing trend in the United States toward tougher data privacy and security laws, which we've seen introduced in the EU via GDPR, Brazil via LGPD and Canada via PIPEDA.
-The SHIELD Act is extraterritorial in that it applies to any business that holds private information of New York residents, regardless of whether it conducts business in New York, just like GDPR, LGPD, PIPEDA and California's CCPA.
+The SHIELD Act is part of a growing trend in the United States toward tougher data privacy and security laws, which we've seen introduced in the EU via GDPR, Brazil via LGPD, and Canada via PIPEDA.
+The SHIELD Act is extraterritorial in that it applies to any business that holds private information of New York residents, regardless of whether it conducts business in New York, just like GDPR, LGPD, PIPEDA, and California's CCPA.

-Additionally, the wider scope of what constitutes a data breach paired with new additionals to private information, vendor risk management requirements and the need for specific safeguards mean that businesses need to plan for and create a formal plan for compliance by March 21, 2020 or risk exposure to penalties for noncompliance.
+Additionally, the wider scope of what constitutes a data breach paired with new additionals to private information, vendor risk management requirements, and the need for specific safeguards mean that businesses need to plan for and create a formal plan for compliance by March 21, 2020, or risk exposure to penalties for noncompliance.